 Review by the President and CEO

-Kari Kauniskangas in connection with the Interim Report January-March 2018
+Kari Kauniskangas in connection with the Half-Year Report January-June 2018

 In the second quarter, cash flow and order backlog developed strongly.
 The Group’s result improved clearly from the first months of the year, but it is not satisfactory as the segments perform unevenly.
 The strong development of the Housing Finland and CEE segment continued.
 In April–June, the segment’s adjusted operating profit margin was nearly 10%.
 The Group result decreased from last year due to the Infrastructure projects segment’s weak result.
 As anticipated, no projects were completed in Russia, which is reflected in the low revenue and operating loss.
 We expect the remainder of the year to be strong, driven by the active paving season, the sales of business premises projects and the increasing completion of residential projects.
 The positive development is further supported by the measures to complete the integration as well as achieving the synergy benefits.

 The order backlog of the Business premises segment grew significantly.
 New orders in the order backlog include, for instance, the Tripla office buildings as well as life-cycle and turnkey projects won in competitive tendering.
 In business premises projects, renting has proceeded well and, as stated in our guidance, we expect to sell some business premises, under construction and with full or nearly full occupancy, in the Helsinki region in the fourth quarter.
 During the quarter, the Keilaniemenranta area development project took giant leaps forward as the city launched further zoning in the area and the renovation of the old high-rise building began.